MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P1-Setting-Up-Table-Views/content.md

 ![image of table view displaying data](./images/table-view-with-data.png)

 Congratulations - You have just successfully setup a table view controller!
-In the next tutorial let's customize our table view cells so that we can actually display our note's title and modification time.
+In the next tutorial we will customize our table view cells so that we can actually display our note's title and modification time.